isomerpages/moe-lakesidepri/_for-parents/School Rules.md

 <li>Students are to wear clean attire, socks and shoes.</li>
 <li>Name tags must be affixed on the school uniform and PE t-shirt above the school crest.</li>
 <li>Students are to wear black socks and black shoes with no distinct logos, brand names and patterns.
 No accessories are to be used to fasten shoelaces.</li>
-<li>On days with PE lessons, CCA, PAL lessons and/or sports activities, students are to report in their school T-shirts and shorts.</li>
+<li>On days with PE lessons or sports activities, P4 to P6 students should arrive in their half uniform (PE top with skirt/shorts).
+They must change into their PE attire before the lesson and back into their half uniform after the lesson.</li>
+<li>Only P1 to P3 students are allowed to be in their PE attire throughout the day.</li>
 </ul>
-<li>4.4Personal Appearance and Grooming</li>
+<li>4.4 Personal Appearance and Grooming</li>
 <ul>
 <li>Students must be neat in appearance.</li>
 <li>Where needed, glasses with prescribed lens should be worn.
 Glass frames should not be fanciful or outlandish.</li>